Erwin Walker

-William Erwin Walker, also known as Erwin M. Walker and Machine Gun Walker (born Erwin Mathias Walker; October 6, 1917− October 7, 2008), was an American police employee and World War II United States Army veteran who is remembered for a violent series of thefts, burglaries, and shootouts with police in Los Angeles County, California, in 1945 and 1946, one of which resulted in a fatality.
+William Erwin Walker, also known as Erwin M. Walker and Machine Gun Walker (born Erwin Mathias Walker; October 6, 1917− October 7, 2008), was an American police employee and United States Army World War II veteran, known for having committed several thefts, burglaries, and shootouts with police in Los Angeles County, California, in 1945 and 1946, one of which resulted in a fatality.
 The film He Walked by Night (1948) was loosely based on Walker's 1946 crime spree.

 Early life

-Not much is known about Walker's early life.
+Little is known about Walker's early life.
 He was born Erwin Mathias Walker in 1917 to Weston and Irene Walker, and was raised in Glendale, California.
 He lived with his parents and a sister.
 Weston Walker was a Los Angeles County flood control engineer, and his uncle Herbert V. Walker was a prominent Los Angeles lawyer and Chief Deputy District Attorney who became a Los Angeles County Superior Court Judge.
 Herbert Walker's most notable action as a Superior Court Judge was to sign the ninth and final death warrant for Caryl Chessman, the "Red Light Bandit."

 Although nearsighted, Walker was a good athlete.
 He would later be described as "gentle, affectionate, considerate above the ordinary for the welfare of others, and [giving] no trouble in any way."
 Walker graduated from the Hoover School and attended the California Institute of Technology for one year, excelling in electronics and radio engineering.